Stay Close to Mysore’s Infosys Global Campus

 - Jaganmohan Palace (10.3 km)

-The palace hosts an art gallery containing one of the largest collections of artifacts in South India.
-Most of these artifacts are paintings.
+The palace hosts an art gallery containing one of the largest collections of artefacts in South India.
+Most of these artefacts are paintings.
 Most prominent are those by Raja Ravi Varma.

 - Mysore Zoo (12.2 km)